Judicial review of the detention order

 In 2018, the Szeged Administrative and Labour Court annulled several transit zone placement decisions, and the former IAO actually respected the court decisions and placed the applicants in the open community shelter in Balassagyarmat.
 The Szeged Court adopted a position that according to the Article 43(2) of the Asylum Procedures Directive, a placement in a transit zone at the border can last maximum 4 weeks and annulled all the placement orders that were appealed (appeal can only be made together with the appeal against a decision on the asylum case), where asylum seekers were held there for longer.
 Unfortunately, this practice lasted only until February 2019.
 From then on, the Metropolitan Court started to have exclusive jurisdiction to adjudicate the cases from the transit and Metropolitan Court did not adopt the same position on the legality of placement in the transit zone.
 The HHC attorneys were involved in more than 200 asylum cases at the Metropolitan court in 2019 and they are only aware of 5 interim measures ordering the release of asylum seekers from the transit zone, that were granted by three judges all together.
 Families with small children have been detained for extensive period of time in the transit zones and interim measures are categorically refused.

 The HHC attorneys brought actions for omission to the Szeged Administrative and Labour Court, claiming that the NDGAP is in omission by not applying necessary detention related procedural safeguards to people detained in the transit zones.
 The Szeged Court granted an interim measure, ordering a release of a father and his 8 years old son, who have been detained in the transit zone for almost a year.
 The NDGAP did not execute the interim measure, but instead appealed to the Regional Court.
-The Upper Court annulled the interim measure, therefore the father and the son are still in the transit zone, now for over a year already.
-These omission cases are currently suspended because of a preliminary reference referral, asking amongst others also whether the placement in the transit zone is a deprivation of liberty.
+The Upper Court annulled the interim measure, therefore the father and the son remained in the transit zone until its closure, for over a year.

 Cordelia Foundation et al., From Torture to Detention, January 2016.